eoos-systems/eoos-projects/README.md

 to simplify initialization of the git repositories for development, we have create a `Repository.py` script that does all routine work for you here in `script/python` directory.

+**NOTE**  Please, follow "Prerequisites on *your OS*" to install all environment you need to successfully initialize to repositories and develop on them by the link given for appropriate EOOS project.

 #### Prepare Git Repository